-Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings; How Did The Governor Respond?
+Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings: How Did The Governor Respond?

 Oprah Is Too ‘Smart’ To Talk About Donald Trump

-As well as calling out Schwarzenegger, President-elect Donald Trump aired out a long list of grievances on Twitter by 8 a.m. on Friday.
+As well as calling out Schwarzenegger, President-elect Donald Trump shared a long list of grievances on Twitter by 8 a.m. on Friday.

-Trump claimed that his border wall will be paid for by Mexico… eventually.
+Trump claimed that his border wall will be paid for by Mexico — eventually.
 He says that U.S. taxpayers would pay for the initial construction of the “Great Wall,” but that Mexico would later be forced to refund the United States.

 He also said that his supporters have an unmatched “passion,” unlike those for Hillary Clinton.
 He also urged people to come out for the inauguration, which he said would be a “great show.”